Project: Supporting Self-Reliance, Social Assistance, and COVID-19 Protection Among Syrian Refugees in Southeastern Turkey

 Background: Turkey hosts the largest share of the world’s refugee population, including 3.6 million Syrians.
 Single mothers and widows from war-torn Syria struggle to transition from poverty to self-reliance.
 In the border province of Hatay only 8% of Syrian women have secured work, Turkish language skills, and vocational training.
 In 2016, Turkey passed a landmark work permit regulation permitting Syrians with temporary protection status to access formal employment.
 Yet, up to 92% of Syrian women remain unaware of this regulation and how to access related services.
 The impact is devastating.
 Refugee widows earn just $160 a month.
 Without a dignified income, families risk housing eviction and poor health.
 24% of Syrian children under 5 suffer chronic under-nutrition and 32% of Syrians cannot afford hygiene items to protect against COVID-19.
 (Data: UN Women, Doctors without Borders).

 Project Summary: Co-designed by RPI and Kids Paradise, this project has empowered urban refugees to forge a brighter and healthier future for their children.
 Under the livelihoods component, inspiring female heads of household participated in skills and language training, in-kind grants, marketing, and networking support in urban Antakya, Turkey.
-Due to the the COVID-19 pandemic, trainings focused on income generation activities feasible from home during the partial lockdown.
-To support job-seeking, women were trained in Turkish language, work permit regulations, and how to register with the national employment agency (ISKUR) and update their temporary protection status registration to the area of desired employment.
-With networking support women have begun securing work and production contracts from local businesses.
+Trainings focused on community-identified income generation activities feasible from home during the partial lockdown under COVID-19 and rising social tension in Turkey.
+At the height of the pandemic, RPI fundraised to expand soap production training and launch distribution by Kids Paradise.
+Women were also trained in Turkish language, work permit regulations, and how to register with the national employment agency (ISKUR) and update their temporary protection status registration (Kimlik identity card) to the area of desired work.
+Individual case management was provided upon request.
+Most women are selling directly to the general public.
+With networking support they have also begun securing work and production contracts from the private sector.
+7 businesses have committed to purchasing products produced by the trained women.

-To support community protection from COVID-19, this project distributed soap produced by the trainees and COVID-19 information in Arabic to refugees living in substandard conditions in Antakya.
+To support community protection from COVID-19, this project distributed soap made by the trainees and COVID-19 information in Arabic to some of the most vulnerable refugees in Antakya.
 Kids Paradise printed and distributed the Turkish Ministry of Health’s flyers, verbally explaining key messages when necessary for illiterate caregivers.
 In this phase, soap production trainees were screened for symptoms, observed social distancing, and received stipends, reusable soap production kits, local face masks and gloves.

 Under the social assistance component, the project worked with private landlords to prevent the eviction of single mothers and their children.
-Apartment rentals were subsidized while mothers engaged in livelihoods capacity building activities.
+Apartment rentals were subsidized while mothers engaged in livelihoods capacity building activities and found alternative housing.
+Participants learned how to access government resources (e-Devlet public services portal and the Ministry of Family, Labor, and Social Services) and national cash assistance programs (Conditional Cash Transfer for Education & Emergency Social Safety Net programs).
+Individual case management was provided upon request.
 Women and children participated in psychosocial support and individual mental health sessions as needed.
-Participants learned how to access government resources (e-Devlet public services portal and the Ministry of Family, Labor, and Social Services), national cash assistance programs (ESSN, CCTE), and temporary protection status documentation for infants.
+Women requiring longer-term follow up for specialized protection needs were referred to public mental health providers and the Social Service Center of the Ministry of Family, Labor, and Social Services.

-During this project, RPI expanded its knowledge of foreign fashion brands sourcing from this region of Turkey.
-We look forward to offering our support and that of our refugee-led partners in the formal recruitment, training, and protection of Syrian refugees in the supply chain.
+During this project, RPI expanded its knowledge of online marketplace opportunities, partners, and foreign fashion brands sourcing from this region of Turkey to support the expansion of this project, pending further funding.

-5,530 Syrian refugees have participated in this project, including 5,261 who benefited from soap and COVID-19 information in Arabic and 269 women and children who participated in self-reliance and social assistance activities.
-84 children will benefit indirectly.
+5,557 Syrian refugees have benefited directly from 1 or more project components, including 5,261 who received soap and COVID-19 guidance in Arabic and 296 women and children who participated in self-reliance and other social assistance activities.
+Another 57 children will benefit indirectly.